Wise Online - View Week

 Week 1- Calming the Mind

 When we are on ‘auto-pilot’ our attention is absorbed in our wandering mind and we are not ‘present’ in our own lives.
-Research shows we are on auto-pilot or ‘mindless’ 47% of the time.
+Research shows we are on ‘auto-pilot’ or ‘mindless’ 47% of the time.

 The fundamental change that mindfulness brings is one of ‘falling awake’ rather than being lulled by habitual complacency.
 Week 1 of the WISE Resilience program involves calming the mind and allowing the mind to grow quieter and more spacious.
-This can bring into awareness workings of the mind that are ordinarily unconscious.

 We can learn to use the breath as an anchor to stabilise and ground ourselves in the present moment.
-With practice, we can learn to sustain ourselves amidst the pull of negative emotions and turbulence in our lives, allowing us to gain wisdom and insight into our behaviours, emotions and even values.
+With practice, we can learn to sustain ourselves amidst the pull of negative emotions and turbulence in our lives, allowing us to gain wisdom and insight into our behaviours, emotions, mind-states and even values.

 Every time you notice your mind has wandered and you bring your attention back to the breath, you strengthen your mental muscle (the pre-frontal cortex).
 This is like doing a mental rep, or a bicep-curl for your brain.
-The more we practice this, the stronger our pre-frontal cortex will get.
+The more we practice this, the thicker and stronger our pre-frontal cortex will get.
 This part of the brain is crucial for executive function such as attention, focus, decision making, emotional regulation, inhibiting impulses, critical thinking and planning.

 What is occurring when thinking as opposed to sensing?